Polynomial Equations: Theory and Practice: Computational methods

-Gr\"obner bases are a powerful tool for symbolic computations in algebraic geometry.
-A nice way to motivate their definition is by thinking of \emph{Euclidean division} as a candidate for a normal form map.
-In the case $n=1$ from Example \ref{ex:univ}, this rewrites $g \in K[x]$ as
+\begin{important}{Gr\"obner bases} Gr\"obner bases are powerful tools for symbolic computation in algebraic geometry.
+A nice way to motivate their definition is by considering \emph{Euclidean division} as a candidate for a normal form map.
+In the case $n=1$, this rewrites $g \in K[x]$ as